nguyenhailong253/Grosaleries-web-scrapers/README.md

 The scrapers only scrape general information of a product: product name, price, description, date scraped

 ## About Grosaleries
 GroSaleries is a price aggregator for Australian residents looking for cheapest grocery products.
-User can type in the product name in the search bar and then prices of that product from Woolworths and Aldi will be displayed
+User can type in the product name in the search bar and then prices of that product from Woolworths and Aldi will be displayed for user to compare

 ## Requirements
 - Python 3.7.x